County Services How Do I?

 Self- or At-Home Testing Kits

-Self-tests are one of the many prevention tools we can use to stop of the spread of COVID-19, along with vaccination, masking, and physical distancing.
-They can give you information about the risk of spreading the virus that causes COVID-19.
-Self-tests can be purchased online or in pharmacies and retail stores, and may be available through schools and other organizations at no cost.
+WHAT: Self-tests or at-home test kits (also sometimes referred to as Antigen tests) are one of the many prevention tools we can use to stop of the spread of COVID-19, along with vaccination, masking, and physical distancing.
+They are able to signal current infection using a qualitative detection of the nucleocapsid protein antigen from SARS-CoV-2, providing information about the risk of spreading the virus that causes COVID-19.
+Typically a nasal swab is used to collect the sample.

 When you use a self-test follow the product instructions exactly to minimize false or invalid results.
+Download a self-test check list (PDF).

 Who should use self-test kits?